 About our Research programmes

 Orchid has over 20 years experience of funding medical research with many notable successes.
 Orchid’s research programme aims to encourage, support and fund research into the causes, prevention and treatment of male cancers.
 It has identified new ways to treat male cancers and improved our understanding of how these cancers behave.
 The charity’s current research programme consists of four programme: molecular biology and cancer genetics, histopathology, cancer epidemiology and clinical trials.

 i) Molecular Biology and Cancer Genetics

 The Orchid-funded molecular biology and cancer genetics programme led by Professor Yong-Jie Lu, focuses on investigating novel genes associated with prostate and testicular tumour development and progression.
-The team investigates the genetic alterations in prostate cancer and testicular germ cell tumours and looks at their clinical impact, using whole genome screening to identify genes that are markers of diagnosis and indicators of disease progression and also targets for the development of personalised treatment.
+The team investigates the genetic alterations in prostate cancer and testicular germ cell tumours and looks at their clinical impact ( identifying genes that are markers of diagnosis and indicators of disease progression and also targets for the development of personalised treatment).
 State-of-the-art technology is applied and new ways of conducting genome-wide genetic analyses continue to be developed to identify genes important in prostate cancer including circulating tumour cells.
 Our vision is improved diagnosis and targeted therapies for all those men affected by prostate cancer and testicular germ cell tumours.

 iii) Cancer epidemiology